MegavexNetwork/scoreboard-library/README.md

 ## Supported Versions

-- 1.18.1 (sidebars will not flicker for players on new versions, but will flicker on 1.8 players playing through [ProtocolSupport](https://github.com/ProtocolSupport/ProtocolSupport/) if a line is long enough)
+- 1.18.1 (sidebars will not flicker for players on 1.13+, but will flicker on older versions through [ProtocolSupport](https://github.com/ProtocolSupport/ProtocolSupport/))
 - 1.8.8 (sidebars will flicker if a line is long enough)

 ## Getting started